tanzwut2525/ansible-thanos/README.md

 ![image](https://user-images.githubusercontent.com/1196058/44577196-5cda4780-a788-11e8-956c-b045aa5f6ee5.png)

 [Thanos is a highly-available metrics system](https://github.com/improbable-eng/thanos) that touts 'unlimited' storage capacity.
-This role is able to configure the following components on **Debian systems specifically AWS**:
+This role is able to configure the following components on **Debian systems, targetting AWS as a backend**:

 - Thanos Sidecar (uploading metrics)
 - Thanos Query (for querying)